Elite Graduate Program for East European Studies

 Good knowledge of English essential.

-The aim of this four-semester interdisciplinary Honours Master's programme in East European Studies is to provide specialized regionally focused knowledge on Central, Southeastern and Eastern Europe.
+The aim of this four-semester interdisciplinary Elite Graduate Programme for East European Studies is to provide specialized regionally focused knowledge on Central, Southeastern and Eastern Europe.
 Students will be trained to analyse developments, patterns and situations in Eastern Europe and to embed these within a broader political, social, economic, historical and cultural framework.
 Along with professional knowledge in relevant disciplines and competence in one or more East European languages, students will be provided key skills that should enable them in future to assume responsible positions in the areas of politics and policy, economics, cultural affairs and science.

-This Honours programme is part of the Elite Network Bavaria (Elitenetzwerk Bayern) and is offered jointly by the Ludwig Maximilian University of Munich and the University of Regensburg.
+This Elite Graduate Program is part of the Elite Network Bavaria (Elitenetzwerk Bayern) and is offered jointly by the Ludwig Maximilian University of Munich and the University of Regensburg.
 Its special features include an above average work load (e.g. at least six 20-page essays, Hausarbeiten), modularization, an interdisciplinary project course, tutorials, internships, an interdisciplinary summer school in Eastern Europe, intensive languages courses, and orientation to the international arena.nach oben

 The curriculum is modularized.